laralove143/sparkle_interactions/README.md

 ### Builders

 Builders for components and interaction responses are given by the library, allowing you to create these structs concisely and safely.

 See module documentation of the `builder` module for more.

 ## 🏷️ Versioning

 Since this crate is a third party crate for Twilight, its minor version follows the minor version of Twilight that this crate supports.

 For example, for a version of the crate that supports Twilight `0.15.4`, this crate's version will be `0.15.x`, where `x` can be any number.

 ## 🧪 Testing

 This crate makes use of unit tests and integration tests.
 Unit tests can be run as usual, while integration tests require some setup.

 Since integration tests receive Discord events and make requests to Discord, you should first set these environment variables in a `.env` file located in the root of this repository:

 - `BOT_TOKEN`: The token of the bot to use for testing
 - `GUILD_ID`: The ID of the server where the test command will be created
 - `CHANNEL_ID`: The ID of the channel where the test message with a component will be created

 Each test runs on an interaction.
 Since bots can't create interactions, when running the test, the bot will wait for an `InteractionCreate` event to use for testing.

-For tests that don't run on component interactions, you should first run the test then send the `sparkle_interactions_test` command manually, after which point the bot runs the test on the interaction you created.
+For tests that don't run on component interactions, you should first run the test then send the `sparkle_interactions_test` command manually after which point the bot runs the test on the interaction you created.

 For tests that run on component interactions, the bot will send a message with the component upon running the test.
 Once you click on the component, testing will continue.

 ## 🙋 Wanted: Issues

 While this crate is tested heavily, there may still be some bugs; or you might have some awesome ideas.
 Please to create issues or PRs for bug reports, suggestions, and additions.